Additional source code files can be inserted into the current script or template using the syntax '#include "filename"'. For example:

 - File Directory - The directory where the file that contains the include statement currently resides.

-- Template Directory - The default Template directory specified using the Compiling Options.
+- Template Directory - The default Template directory specified using the Directory Options.

-- Script Directory - The default Script directory specified using the Compiling Options.
+- Script Directory - The default Script directory specified using the Directory Options.

 - Additional Include Directories - Any additional directories specified using the Compiling Options dialog.